 Interview your international candidates the same way you’d interview domestic ones.
 The main adjustment: schedule interviews during overlapping working hours.
 Most EOR-heavy regions (Europe, Latin America) share 4-8 hours of overlap with US business hours, so live interviews work fine.

-For candidates in Asia-Pacific with 12+ hour gaps, consider async video screening for early rounds.
+Async video screening works best for early rounds with Asia-Pacific candidates who face 12+ hour time gaps.
 Tools like HireVue or simple Loom recordings let candidates respond on their own schedule.
-Save live interviews for finalists only - it respects everyone's time and speeds up the process.
+Save live interviews for finalists only - it respects everyone’s time and speeds up the process.

 Step 3: Choose Your EOR Provider

-If you haven't already selected a provider, match your needs to the right tier.
+Without a provider selected, match your needs to the right tier before proceeding.
 For a detailed comparison of 9 providers with pricing, country coverage, and honest pros and cons, see our best EOR providers breakdown.

 Quick decision framework: